ianmorgan/graph-store/docs/standards.md

 POST is for any operation that will modify data (apart from DELETE) and non-modifying operations that require JSON data (generally either because of the size or complexity of the required parameters).

+## Working with multiple types of agent

+For ease of development with different agents (browsers, CURL and HTTP libraries) the APIs are quite flexible in the ways in which they process requests, for example data can be posted in a form param or as the request body, and use of both GET and POST forms is supported where practical.

+Responses are automatically wrapped in an HTML page if it can be inferred that the original request was from a browser.

+When using HTTP client libraries at a minimum set the content-type and accepts header to ensure consistent behaviour.

+For more detail, refer to the [source code](https://github.com/ianmorgan/graph-store/blob/master/src/main/java/ianmorgan/graphstore/controller/Helper.kt)

 ## Returning data

 ### 200 response